florianholeczek/ugfn/README.md

 This is a basic implementation of a [GFlowNet](https://dl.acm.org/doi/abs/10.5555/3648699.3648909) architecture to get an intuition of how they work and behave.

+The interactive Playground, a GFlowNet Tutorial and more information can be found [here](https://gfn-explorer.caleydoapp.org)

 Training happens in a very simple 2d environment where the reward is given proportional to the mixture of n multivariate Gaussians.

 ![](https://github.com/florianholeczek/ugfn/blob/master/front/public/images/env1.png)